 In 2014, the IRS established a safe harbor rule that allows Airbnb hosts and other landlords to deduct expenses that might otherwise be considered improvements and would need to be depreciated.
 If you qualify for under IRS Reg. §1.263(a)-3h you can deduct your annual expenses for repairs, improvements, maintenance, and other costs for business real property by attaching a simple election statement to your tax return.

 To qualify, your property must have an unadjusted basis of $1 million or less.
 The total amount of your expenses must also not exceed $10,000 or 2% of the unadjusted basis of the property on a per building basis.
 Finally, your annual gross receipts must not exceed $10 million during the three preceding tax years.
 This can represent an incredible deduction by allowing expense treatment to improvements made to your Airbnb rental.

 Depreciation recapture is the gain that results from the sale of your home which must be reported as income.
 Depreciation recapture is assessed when the sale price of the home is greater than the tax basis or adjusted cost basis.
 Depreciation recapture is reported using Form 4797, Sales of Business Property.

 The idea behind depreciation is that the asset that you’re depreciating will lose value each year.
-However, with real estate this isn’t the case as real estate typically increases in value.
+However, real estate is different because property typically increases in value.
 If you sell your property for more than the depreciated value than you are required to pay taxes, known as recapture taxes, that you haven’t been paying as a result of the depreciation.

-This is important to note because while you benefit from the depreciation deduction in the current year, you will face a gain on the deduction upon sale.
+This is important to note because while you benefit from the depreciation deduction in the current year, it can affect capital gains upon sale.
 This can be an important consideration if you plan to sell in the near future.